Sami-143/Sami-143/README.md

   <img src="https://komarev.com/ghpvc/?username=Sami-143&label=PROFILE+VIEWS" alt="Profile views" />
 </p>

-- 🔭 I’m currently working on [developing a MERN stack application integrated with machine learning and deep learning algorithms for predictive analytics in IT industry.]
+- 🔭 I’m currently working on [developing a MERN stack application integrated with machine learning and deep learning algorithms for predictive analytics in the IT industry.]

 - 👯 I’m looking to collaborate on **exciting projects that combine MERN stack development and machine learning to solve real-world problems and also learning about Cloud Computing.**

-- 📫 How to reach me **You can contact me at samiullahglotar420@gmail.com to discuss potential collaborations or projects.**
+- 📫 How to reach me: **You can contact me at samiullahglotar420@gmail.com to discuss potential collaborations or projects.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">